TheMntnKing/ai-mafia-league/docs/03_system_design.md

 ## Event Log

-The engine maintains a single event stream throughout the game.
-This log serves both runtime context management and post-game persistence.
+The engine maintains a single event stream throughout the game for replay and persistence.
+It is not used to build player prompts during runtime.

-**During game (context management):**
+**During game (runtime):**
 - Events appended as they occur (speeches, votes, deaths, night actions)
-- When a player is called, engine builds their context from this log
+- ContextBuilder uses transcript + memory; EventLog is not read for prompts
-- Private fields filtered out—players only see public information
+- Private fields are kept for replay but are not sent to other players
 - Recent rounds provided verbatim, older rounds compressed (see [05_context_management.md](05_context_management.md))

 **After game (persistence):**